toivoantero/stealth-game-ts/README.md

 Testing covers:

--Rendering of main screens (TitleScreen, Level, EndScreen) -User interactions such as clicking game elements -Simple time-based UI behavior
+- Rendering of main screens (TitleScreen, Level, EndScreen)
+- User interactions such as clicking game elements
+- Simple time-based UI behavior

 Tests are written using **Jest** and **React Testing Library**.